Written by Allie Delos Santos

 Hourly-based Model

 Hourly pricing is common among call centers, where providers receive a flat rate regardless of how many tickets they handle.
-This approach is straightforward and similar to many in-house pricing schemes, making it easy to budget and set up.
+This approach is straightforward and similar to many in-house pricing schemes, making it easy to budget for and set up.
 With this method, you pay according to the total number of third-party agents assigned to your account and their work hours.

 Suppose you have 30 agents, each working 40 hours per week to manage your customer service.
 You pay the service provider a flat fee for the 1,200 hours the agents work per week.